 We appreciate all of your fundraising initiatives and thank you for your continued support.
 We could not do the good work we do without your help.

 Purpose and lawful basis for processing: When you contact us to let us know you are fundraising for STV Appeal we process your information to send you our fundraising pack and to keep in touch with you to check how you are doing and to provide support and encouragement.
-The lawful bases we rely on to process your personal data are article 6(1) (a) with your consent (to keep in touch with you) and article 6(1) (f) where it is necessary for our legitimate interests of keeping records of our supporters and managing fundraising activities.
+The lawful bases we rely on to process your personal data are article 6(1) (a) with your consent (to keep in touch with Appeal marketing updates by email, text and phone) and article 6(1) (f) where it is necessary for our legitimate interests of keeping records of our supporters and managing fundraising activities and to keep in touch with Appeal marketing updates by post) and article 6(1) (f) where it is necessary for our legitimate interests of keeping records of our supporters and managing fundraising activities.

 What we need and why we need it: we need contact, biographical and fundraising data from you to make sure we send you the fundraising pack that’s appropriate to your activity.
 For example, if you are fundraising at school, work, or you’re undertaking a personal challenge.
 We keep records about fundraisers and fundraising activities to find out more about how supporters are raising funds for STV Appeal, how much is likely to be raised, to track progress and to keep in touch on a regular basis.
 We may also contact you to ask if we can film your fundraising activity, or ask you send your own video recording to us, to help us promote our fundraising and charitable aims and, if you are under 16 and/or are fundraising at school, we will also need permission from your parent, guardian and your schools.

 What do we do with it: We store the information on our Customer Relationship Management system and use it to record and keep track of fundraisers and fundraising activities.
 We also use the information to contact you and to keep a record our communications and your instructions.
-For example, to make sure we only contact you where you have agreed to be contacted and we don’t contact you if you have asked us not to.
+For example, where you have provided your postal address, we will send you marketing updates about the Appeal (unless you have told us not to), for other contact methods we will only contact you where you have agreed to be contacted.
+We will not contact you if you have asked us not to.

 How long do we keep it: We review our fundraising records each year and keep it for as long as you continue to engage with us and for a further 3 years for archive and management information purposes unless you have asked us to delete your information.